 - Materials: Rubber and plastic

-Split fins are undoubtedly one of the best scuba fins for efficiency because they are designed to give you a lot of propulsion with less effort.
+Split fins are undoubtedly one of the best fins for efficiency because they are designed to give you a lot of propulsion with less effort.
 The idea with the split is to minimize drag in the water while creating both lift and propulsion–functioning similar to a boat’s propeller.

 These scuba diving flippers are a very nice balance between weight, length and power, and Atomic Aquatics trademarked “propeller fin” tech is designed to be used with small range of rapid flutter kicks.